Skip to content

 • ✅ Verbose logging (debug level)

-• ✅ Input/output validation
+• ✅ Input/output logging

 • ✅ Error details